 - End-to-end Connection between hosts –

 The transport layer is also responsible for creating the end-to-end Connection between hosts for which it mainly uses TCP and UDP.
-TCP is a secure, connection- orientated protocol which uses a handshake protocol to establish a robust connection between two end- hosts.
+TCP is a secure, connection-orientated protocol that uses a handshake protocol to establish a robust connection between two end hosts.
 TCP ensures reliable delivery of messages and is used in various applications.
-UDP, on the other hand, is a stateless and unreliable protocol which ensures best-effort delivery.
-It is suitable for the applications which have little concern with flow or error control and requires to send the bulk of data like video conferencing.
+UDP, on the other hand, is a stateless and unreliable protocol that ensures best-effort delivery.
+It is suitable for applications that have little concern with flow or error control and requires sending the bulk of data like video conferencing.
 It is often used in multicasting protocols.

 - Multiplexing and Demultiplexing –